chrismalantonio/CIS-3238-Project/README.md

 choose which game to start.
 The user will then play the game against an AI player(Blackjack), or multiple AI players(gofish).

-Currently our project shows the starting game menu and then opens up the respective game window depending on what the user clicks.
+Our project shows the starting game menu and then opens up the respective game window depending on what the user clicks.
 You can test this by cloning our project and running the "gameMain.java" file in the "gameWindow" package.
 We also have a testing package that has all the tests running correctly.

-The actual games are still being implemented, stay tuned for updates.
+Click on the Gofish button in the main menu to play Gofish or the help button to read the rules before playing.
+Click on the Blackjack button to choose whether to play as a Dealer or a Player and then choose your preferred role.